-If you are wondering which of your plants may be pruned now and which should wait, leave a question in comments below.
+If you're wondering which plants may be pruned now and which should wait, leave a question in comments below.
 We’ll get back to you asap!

 Potentilla is a good choice for summer pruning to encourage flowering right into fall.
 Prolific bloomer; flower color will soften when nights are extremely hot.
 Versatile shrub for borders, along walks, low hedges and as a mass or foundation planting.
 Zone: 3 – 7

 We know when to prune hydrangeas can be confusing.
 When it comes to pruning in summer, you will be attending only to three types–one sooner, the others later.

 (1.)
 Mophead or French hydrangeas (Hydrangea macrophylla) which can be cut back after they finish flowering.
 For most of us, that is in August or September.